matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-#### The enhanced form of try-with-resources is specified as an equivalence with basic form
+**The enhanced form of try-with-resources is specified as an equivalence with basic form.**

 ```java
 try (PrintStream stream = new PrintStream(fileName)) {